eamonnfaherty/geodjango-env/README.md

 * user setup
 * fabric template for project creation / deployment

-Make sure you customize `cookbooks/database/attributes/default.rb` to use your actual database user and database name.

-To try the setup out, do:
+## How to use it

 	$ git clone https://github.com/eamonnfaherty/geodjango-env.git
-	$ cd chef-geodjango
+	$ cd geodjango-env
+	$ vim cookbooks/database/attributes/default.rb #edit db conf
 	$ vagrant up

-That'll give you a virtual machine with a database ready to go.
+## Thanks to

-* adapted from https://github.com/caffeinehit/chef-geodjango Thank you guys!
+* The guys at caffeinehit for their version which I used as a base : https://github.com/caffeinehit/chef-geodjango Thank you guys!